zzarger/CMSC320_GithubAssignment1_Spring2024_DrAlam/README.md

 The documentation on git is available here (https://git-scm.com/docs).
 Please note you should be mostly interested in the **add** command, and instructions for making a .gitignore here (https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files).

 When you are ready to submit, **turn in the link to your git project with your assignment**.
-Please do so by **adding the link to the git project on the bottom of your PANDAS homework assignment**.
+Please do so by **submitting a PDF with the github link**!
+This *must* work for credit!

 # Extra Git Details